Recruiting & Hiring During a Recession

 - Know what resources are available to you – Open lines of credit, grant resources, PPP loans, and more.
 All these allow you to retain employees and make your agency recession-proof.

+So what is a recession’s impact on staffing?
 The main reason that companies use staffing firms is flexibility.
 So in a recession, often the first costs to go are contingent workers.
 It is less of a blow to morale, and there are no severance or separation packages to deal with.
 On the flip side, staffing firms are also relied on for affordable labor when looking to cut back on benefit payments.

 Temporary Labor In A Recession